andrewfowlie/superpy/README.md

 # SuperPy
-*SuperPy* is a Python code that scans the CMSSM's parameter space to find the regions that best agree with experimental data with Bayesian statistics.
+*SuperPy* is a Python code that scans the CMSSM or CNMSSM's parameter space to find the regions that best agree with experimental data with Bayesian statistics.

-1. Draws a model from the CMSSM with your priors, with MultiNest.
+1. Draws a model from the CMSSM or CNMSSM with your priors, with MultiNest.
 2. Calculates predictions for the model with SoftSUSY, SuperISO, microMEGAs and FeynHiggs.
 3. Calculates the chi-squared by comparing these predictions with experimental data.
 4. Returns this chi-squared to MultiNest, which explores the parameter space with an efficient algorithm.